dermow/TraXile/README.md

 | Windows (Steam)  | <SteamLibrary>\steamapps\commmon\Path of Exile\Logs\Client.txt  | C:\Steam\steamapps\common\Path of Exile\logs\Client.txt |
 | Windows (Standalone)  | <InstallDirectory>\Logs\Client.txt  | C:\Program Files (x86)\Grinding Gear Games\Path of Exile\logs\Client.txt |
 | Mac OS (with Crossover or similar)  | /Users/YOUR_USERNAME/Library/Caches/com.GGG.PathOfExile/Logs/Client.txt  | /Users/mow/Library/Caches/com.GGG.PathOfExile/Logs/Client.txt |

+After you selected the logfile, TraXile will start importing all data thats inside it - and writes that data in its own database.
+After the initial import, the start of TraXile will be much faster.

 ## Update
 You will be automatically notified when a new version is available.
 Just follow the instructions to update.